bernardhamann/generator-express/README.md

 [![NPM Downloads](https://img.shields.io/npm/dm/generator-express.svg)](https://www.npmjs.org/package/generator-express)

-An Expressjs generator for Yeoman, based on the express command line tool.
+A nodejs express generator for Yeoman based on generator-express.
+This just adds some customisations that I needed, I recommend using the original package"

 ## Features